Wild at heart

 - A look-out post to jump up on to scan for potential predators (try an upturned, sturdy wooden crate) and places to hide if they sense danger – a cardboard box filled with tasty hay to munch on and an entrance and exit to hop in and out of will fit the bill.

-- Foraging opportunities – scatter their portion of pelleted rabbit food and a small selection of rabbit-safe leafy greens, vegetables and herbs (such as carrot tops, cauliflower leaves, kale, mint, and leaves from dandelion, hazel, willow or apple trees) around their accommodation to encourage natural foraging behaviours.
+- Foraging opportunities – scatter their portion of Excel rabbit nuggets and a small selection of rabbit-safe leafy greens, vegetables and herbs (such as carrot tops, cauliflower leaves, kale, mint, and leaves from dandelion, hazel, willow or apple trees) around their accommodation to encourage natural foraging behaviours.
 Stuff some long-stemmed high-quality feeding hay in hay racks or hanging baskets so your buns can reach up and nibble at it.
-Fill a willow ball or cardboard tube with hay and some Excel Country Garden Herbs for extra tasty batting, chewing, hay-munching fun.
+Fill a willow ball or cardboard tube with hay and some Excel Country Garden Herbs for extra tasty chewing, hay-munching fun.